Kanako Murata

-Kanako Murata (村田 夏南子, born August 10, 1993) is a Japanese female mixed martial artist who competes in the Strawweight division of the Ultimate Fighting Championship.
-A professional mixed martial artist since 2016, Murata has also competed in Rizin Fighting Federation and Invicta FC where she is a former Invicta FC Strawweight Champion.
+Kanako Murata (村田 夏南子, born August 10, 1993) is a Japanese mixed martial artist and former wrestler, who competes in the Strawweight division.
+A professional mixed martial artist since 2016, Murata has competed in the Ultimate Fighting Championship, Rizin Fighting Federation and Invicta FC where she is a former Invicta FC Strawweight Champion.

 Background

 Murata was born and raised in Matsuyama, Japan.
 The granddaughter of a judo dojo master, Murata started training judo at the age of three.
 She was a national champion in judo in her high school years.
 After judo, she transitioned to freestyle wrestling in which she won Junior World Championship in 2011.

 Mixed martial arts career

 Rizin Fighting Federation

 Murata was scheduled to make her professional debut against Natalya Denisova at Rizin 1 on April 17, 2016.
 She won the fight by unanimous decision.

 Murata made her flyweight debut against Maia Kahaunaele-Stevenson at KOTC: Firefight on June 4, 2016.
 She won the fight by a third-round technical knockout.

 Murata remained at flyweight for her next fight with Ilona Wijmans at Shoot Box Girls S-Cup 2016 on July 7, 2016.
 She won the fight by a first-round technical knockout.